tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 When the name is changed in the event source configuration, already processed events will carry the old name and new events will carry the new name.

 Custom event properties are uniquely identified and referenced in query expressions by name and type.
-An event can have more than one property with the same name and such properties will always have different types.
+An event can have more than one property with the same name and different types.
 This might happen as a result of ingress type splitting: in certain cases an event property value of string type can be stored as a property with a different type:
 * If String value is a valid Double value, then it is stored both as Double and String.
 * If String value is a valid DateTime value, then it is stored as DateTime only.